 Specific criteria are:

-Completion of a Bachelor's degree from a regionally accredited university.

- The University of South Florida requires a 3.00 (B) grade point average (calculated using grades earned for all coursework completed during junior and senior years of undergraduate study).

  Two letters of recommendation, one from a faculty member familiar with the applicant's academic performance and potential.
 Should the applicant be unable to provide the letter from a former professor, with the director's approval, letters from other sources will be accepted.